DBXDBX

 ObjectSupported Actions

-CommentsMySQL/PostgreSQL can write column comments; PostgreSQL can write index comments
+CommentsMySQL/PostgreSQL can write column and index comments

 Database engines differ in DDL capabilities.
 DBX generates SQL for the active connection type.